Jpt5832/blockly-Java-Generator/README.md

 - ** Keep local HTTP server running until you are finished using the tool.
 Press Ctrl + C inside the terminal to stop server **

+5. Make sure to pull commits before starting (in case a new update was released)
+   Commands:
+   - cd ~/blockly-java-generator
+   - git pull origin main

 ## Features
 - Buttons-only block adding into environment
 - Generate java program based off blocks added/connected in the environment